strapi/documentation/docusaurus/docs/dev-docs/backend-customization.md

 6. The code executed by the controllers and services interacts with the [models](/dev-docs/backend-customization/models) that are a representation of the content data structure stored in the database.<br />Interacting with the data represented by the models is handled by the [Entity Service](/dev-docs/api/entity-service) and [Query Engine](/dev-docs/api/query-engine).
 7. The server returns a [response](/dev-docs/backend-customization/requests-responses#response).
 The response can travel back through route middlewares and global middlewares before being sent.

 Both global and route middlewares include an asynchronous callback function, `await next()`.
-Depending on what is returned by the middleware, the request will either go through a shorter or longer path through the backend:
+Depending on what is returned by the middleware, the request will either go through a shorter or longer path through the back end:

-* If a middleware returns nothing, the request will continue travelling through the various core elements of the backend (i.e., controllers, services, and the other layers that interact with the database).
+* If a middleware returns nothing, the request will continue travelling through the various core elements of the back end (i.e., controllers, services, and the other layers that interact with the database).
 * If a middleware returns something, a response will be immediately sent, skipping the rest of the core elements.

 ## Interactive diagram

-The following diagram represents how requests travel through the Strapi backend.
+The following diagram represents how requests travel through the Strapi back end.
 You can click on any shape to jump to the relevant page in the documentation.

 ```mermaid
 graph TB